 Sensory play and your child’s brain

-Sensory play can help your toddler’s brain continue to retain the information that was captured previously through the neural connections, by constantly using and stimulating the senses.
+Sensory play can help baby brain development to continue and retain the information that was captured previously through the neural connections, by constantly using and stimulating the senses.

 It also strengthens cognitive skills by introducing challenging activities in your child’s daily routine (like problem-solving games and cause and effect).

-Sensory play also enhances memory by practicing mindfulness.
+Sensory play also enhances memory by practicing mindfulness activities.

 The benefits of simple play and simple toys

-In 2018, the American Academy of Pediatrics (AAP) came out with a clinical report advocating simple play and its role in the development of a child’s mind.
+In 2018, the American Academy of Pediatrics (AAP) came out with a clinical report advocating simple play and its role in baby brain development.
 It revealed some astonishing findings:

 - An hour of active play per day helped children to better think creatively and multitask.